Coming Together for World Pasta Day

 - Stir in the smoked paprika, finely chopped rosemary and finally, the pumpkin purée.
 Give everything a serious whisk for a minute or two, until the onion seems to melt into the pumpkin and the whole thing comes together, smelling sexy and smoky.
 The sauce will be thick, like fluffy mashed potatoes and a deep, burnished orange.
 Season generously with sea salt and freshly ground pepper.

 - Prepare pasta according to package directions.
 Stick around and give a stir.
 Don’t wander off.
-Al dente means to the teeth, not to to the gums.
+Al dente means to the teeth, not to the gums.
 Cooking time is brief.

 - Drain pasta, reserving 1-1/2 cups of the starchy pasta cooking water.
 Swirl the pasta water into the sauce to make it silky and saucy.
 Stir to combine.